 Status: The theatre was demolished in December 2014 and was replaced by a 6 story apartment and retail complex called The Mansfield.
 Julie Grist at the Larchmont Buzz had the December 11, 2013 story: "Goodbye Deco Theater, Hello Apartment Complex..."
 She noted that the theatre was deemed (by the developer's consultant, Chattel, Inc. of Sherman Oaks) to be too altered to be considered historic.
 The Historic Resource Assessment, with many photos, is available as a 59 page PDF.

-Hillsman Wright, of the Los Angeles Historic Theatre Foundation notes: "The sad, sad truth is that there are consultants who will come up with the desired negative result for just a few dollars more.
+Hillsman Wright, co-founder of the Los Angeles Historic Theatre Foundation notes: "The sad, sad truth is that there are consultants who will come up with the desired negative result for just a few dollars more.
 The same names come up time after time."

 A January 2014 followup in Larchmont Buzz by Ms. Grist titled "Deco Theater has a Polished, and Tarnished, History" had some nice historic photos of the exterior.
 Thanks to Torr Leonard and Chris Willman for spotting the article.
 Neal Boverman had a December 13, 2013 story on Curbed L.A. discussing the project.
 A neighboring Burger King was also a casualty.
 The new building is a design by Plus Architects for The Korda Group.